BAPTIZE IN THE NAME OF JESUS CHRIST

 The resolution lies in the Shem Tov Hebrew version which records a slightly different text: “The Pharisees and sages sit upon the seat of Moses.
 Therefore, all that he [referring to Moses] says to you, diligently do, but according to their [the scribes and Pharisees] reforms and their [the scribes and Pharisees] precedents do not do, because they talk but they do not do” (Shem Tov Matt.
 23:2-3).

-The Hebrew text clearly records that Jesus was not telling believers to observe “every judgment” of the scribes and Pharisees, which contradict the Law of Moses.
+The Hebrew text clearly records that Jesus was not telling believers to observe every judgment of the scribes and Pharisees, which contradict the Law of Moses.
 He was, in fact, commanding the disciples NOT to keep the “reforms and precedents” of the scribes and Pharisees but only obey the Law as recorded by Moses!
 Jesus was not contradicting His promise to not change one point of the Law but, rather, He was fulfilling it.

 2) Matthew 5:33-37 is another contradiction of the Law of Moses in the Greek:

-MATTHEW 5:33-37 Again, you have heard that it was said to those in ancient times, ‘You shall not forswear yourself, but you shall perform your oaths to the Lord.’
-34 But I say to you, do not swear at all, neither by heaven, for it is God’s throne; 35 Nor by the earth, for it is the footstool of His feet; nor by Jerusalem, because it is the city of the great King.
-36 Neither shall you swear by your head, because you do not have the power to make one hair white or black.
-37 But let your word be good, your ‘Yes’ be yes and your ‘No’ be no; for anything that is added to these is from the evil one.
+MATTHEW 5:33-37 “Again you have heard that it was said to those of old, ‘You shall not swear falsely, but shall perform your oaths to the Lord.’
+34 “But I [Jesus Christ] say to you, do not swear at all: neither by heaven, for it is God’s throne; 35 “nor by the earth, for it is His footstool; nor by Jerusalem, for it is the city of the great King.
+36 “Nor shall you swear by your head, because you cannot make one hair white or black.
+37 “But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.

 Again, the Shem Tov Hebrew shows the Greek is missing a critical word: “You have further heard what was said by the ancients, ‘You shall not swear falsely by my name’ [Lev.
 19:12] but you must pay your vow to YHWH.
 But I say to you, that you must not swear by anything falsely, not by heaven which is the throne of God, nor by the earth which is His footstool, nor by Jerusalem which is His City, nor by your head because you cannot make one hair white or black, But let your yes be yes and your no, no. Anything added to this is evil.”
 (Shem Tov Matt.
 5:33-37).
 Instead of forbidding the swearing of a vow, Jesus commanded not to swear FALSELY.
 He also made the point that it does not matter to what or to whom the vow is sworn, a vow must be kept.
 In other words, Matthew